Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Conclusion

 \section{Conclusion}

-To improve average computational efficiency of MPC, we have developed a triple-mode hybrid control named MAMPC.
+To improve \textit{amortized} computational efficiency of MPC, we have developed a triple-mode hybrid control named MAMPC.
 Stability of MAMPC is guaranteed via forward simulation, while efficiency is achieved by replacing MPC with a more efficient NN or LQR, whenever stability permits.
-Results indicate that MAMPC often has a better \textit{amortized} running time but a slightly prolonged \textit{worst-case} running time.
+Numerical experiments indicate that MAMPC often has a better \textit{amortized} running time but a slightly prolonged \textit{worst-case} per-step running time compared to implicit MPC method.